 How you divide your money among different investment categories – also called asset allocation – is one of the most important strategic decisions you will make.
 In fact, it may have a greater impact on your long-term returns and your ability to reach your goals than just about anything else.
 It’s important to regularly rebalance your account to keep your asset allocation aligned with your goals and risk tolerance.

 The following section provides strategies for making informed decisions when you’re managing your accounts.
-Among other things, you’ll find out how rollovers can help you maintain control of your tax-deferred accounts as you change jobs, and see how consolidating multiple retirement accounts can make it easier to track your investment performance and rebalance regularly.
-And don’t forget: If you’re ever unclear on anything or just looking for guidance to review and compare all your options, get in touch with one of our financial advisors to see if your savings rate is on track to reach your goal and that your assets are properly allocated.
+And don’t forget: If you’re ever unclear on anything or just looking for guidance to review and compare all your options, get in touch with one of our financial professionals to see if your savings rate is on track to reach your goal and that your assets are properly allocated.
 We’re here to help you every step of the way.

 The information herein is not intended to be used, and cannot be used by any taxpayer, for the purpose of avoiding tax penalties.
 Taxpayers should seek advice based on their own particular circumstances from an independent tax advisor.